-2.3.1.
-An applicant or awardee will meet DFAT's English language requirements for receiving an Australia Awards Scholarship if their first language is English and if they

-- 2.3.2.
-Note that some institutions may still require evidence of English language proficiency, and Program Areas relying on the above may need to check whether Australian institutions accept applicants from particular regions or with particular qualifications from English language institutions. - where an applicant or awardee does not meet DFAT's English language requirements (see Section 2.3.1), the awardee will need to provide an academic English language test result that meets the institution's academic English language requirement tests before commencing the approved main course of studies.
-The below are accepted English language tests: - International English Language Testing System (IELTS) - Test of English as a Foreign Language (TOEFL) - Pearson Test of English Academic (PTE Academic) - 2.3.3.
+- 2.4.1.
+An applicant or awardee will meet DFAT's English language requirements for receiving an Australia Awards Scholarship if their first language is English and if they have undertaken their education in English (evidenced by their academic transcripts). - 2.4.2.
+Note that some institutions may still require evidence of English language proficiency, and Program Areas relying on the above may need to check whether Australian institutions accept applicants from particular regions or with particular qualifications from English language institutions. - where an applicant or awardee does not meet DFAT's English language requirements (see Section 2.4.1), the awardee must provide an academic English language test result that meets the institution's academic English language requirement tests before commencing the approved main course of studies.
+The below are accepted English language tests: - International English Language Testing System (IELTS) - o Test of English as a Foreign Language (TOEFL) - o Pearson Test of English Academic (PTE Academic) - 2.4.3.
 Awardees' English language test results must be valid at 1 January of the year in which the awardee is commencing studies in Australia (IELTS, TOEFL scores, and PTE Academic are valid for two years after the test date).
-If an institution requires a different test validity timeframe, awardees must meet the institution's requirements. - 2.3.4.
-The following scores set are recommended by the Australia Awards Delivery Section for all Australia Awards Scholarship awardees: - i. an Academic IELTS result with an overall score of at least 6.5, with no band less than 6.0, or - ii. a paper-based TOEFL overall score of at least 580, with a minimum of 4.5 in the test of written English, or - iii. an internet-based TOEFL score of at least 92, with a minimum of 21 in all subtests, or - iv.
-PTE Academic overall score of 58 with no communicative skill score less than 50. - 2.3.5.
-Where an institution's academic English language requirement is higher than DFAT's requirement for the main course of study, the awardee must meet the institution's requirement. - 2.3.6.
-If a Program Area elects not to have an English language cut off, or to have a lower cut off than recommended in Section 2.3.4 (which will be specified in country profile), the Program Area must not accept: - i. lower than the relevant institution English language entry score for direct entry into the course - scores that are more than half a point lower on the IELTS (or the equivalent TOEFL or PTE Academic) than the relevant institution's English language entry requirement for awardees undertaking pre-course English in Australia.
+If an institution requires a different test validity timeframe, awardees must meet the institution's requirements. - 2.4.4.
+English language scores are not negotiable.
+All Australia Awards Scholarship awardees must meet the following requirement: - i. an Academic IELTS result with an overall score of at least 6.5, with no band less than 6.0, or - ii. an internet-based TOEFL score of at least 79, with a minimum of 21 in all subtests, or - iii.
+PTE Academic overall score of 58 with no communicative skill score less than 50. - 2.4.5.
+Where an institution's academic English language requirement is higher than DFAT's requirement for the main course of study, the awardee must meet the institution's requirement.